-The world of orchid (its beauty, dramatic shapes, and colors) have fascinated plant enthusiasts for centuries.
+With its beauty, dramatic shapes, and colors, the world of orchids has fascinated plant enthusiasts for centuries.
 These magnificent flowers first appeared nearly 200 million years ago and have since spread from the equator to the Arctic Circle and from the Himalayas to Australia.
-Orchid fossils have been dated to the Jurassic period of the Mesozoic era (195–136 million years ago) and the Cenozoic period (64 million years ago).
+Researchers dated orchids from the Jurassic period to the Mesozoic era (195–136 million years ago) and the Cenozoic period (64 million years ago).

 Confucius Kept Orchids

-In Asia, the great philosopher and statesman Confucius kept orchids in his rooms and wrote a poem praising their fragrance.
+In Asia, Confucius's great philosopher and statesman kept orchids in his rooms and wrote poems praising their fragrance.

 In the 19th Century and the coming of the industrial age, it became easier to transplant orchids from the tropics to civilization.
 Advances in glass manufacturing facilitated the construction of greenhouses.
-Thus fueled the enthusiasm of propagating orchids under controlled conditions where the wealthy, cultured society competed to collect rare and beautiful specimens.
+This fueled the enthusiasm for propagating orchids under controlled conditions where the wealthy, cultured society competed to collect rare and beautiful specimens.

 Attend a Workshop

 Today, orchids have become one of the most popular hobbies internationally.
-People of all walks of life can afford to enjoy the brilliance colors, exotic shapes and aromas while taking in their exquisite grace, unique forms and varieties for each season.
+People from all walks of life can afford to enjoy the brilliant colors, exotic shapes, and aromas while taking in their exquisite grace, unique forms, and varieties for each season.

-Most nurseries not only do we carry a vast number of varieties to satisfy the desires of their customers, but also we educate their customers as well through free workshops.
+Most nurseries carry wide varieties to satisfy their customers' desires, but they also educate their customers and sponsor workshops.

-People of all lifestyles can afford to enjoy the brilliance colors, exotic shapes and aromas while taking in their exquisite grace, unique forms, and varieties for each season.
+People of all lifestyles can afford to enjoy the brilliant colors, exotic shapes, and aromas while taking in their exquisite grace, unique forms, and varieties for each season.
 Some growers even grow rare orchid species.

-Orchid growers overall goal might even be to label orchids accurately because there is an enormous amount of different species of orchids.
+Orchid growers' overall goal might be to label orchids accurately because there are many different species of orchids.
 The growers make sure that the orchids they sell are disease-free.
-Most orchid growers might understand the need to have a rigid standard of quality control to ensure the most beautiful and long lasting blooms.
+Most orchid growers might understand the need for a rigid quality control standard to ensure the most beautiful and long-lasting blooms.
 As always, growers may ensure that the orchids are healthy and vigorous.

-Entire forests were stripped of millions of orchids.
-An English botanist wrote in 1878 "Not satisfied with taking 300 or 500 specimens of a fine orchid, they must scour the whole country and leave nothing for miles.
+Entire forests are entirely stripped of millions of orchids.
+An English botanist wrote in 1878, "Not satisfied with taking 300 or 500 specimens of a fine orchid.
+They must scour the whole country and leave nothing for miles.
 This is no longer collecting; this is wanton robbery."

-Today, many orchids are on the endangered lists, and almost all collecting of orchids are now banned.
-Species are now being cultivated from seed in orchid hot houses.
+Today, many orchids are on the endangered list, and almost all collecting of orchids is banned.
+Species are only cultivated from seeds in orchid hothouses.

 Orchids Keep Blooming

 Attending a workshop will dispel the myth that orchids are hard to grow.
 Most orchids are easy to grow.
-Once you take your orchid home, get to know your orchid and appreciate its unique quality, you are hooked and want more.
+Once you take your orchid home, please get to know your orchid and appreciate its unique quality.
+You are hooked and want more.

-Another added benefit and something to think about as a gift is the orchid lasts quite a while compared to cut flowers and other blooming plants.
-Whoever owns an orchid will find such joy and excitement; especially when the orchid blooms again after the first bloom is gone.
+Another benefit to consider as a gift is that the orchid lasts quite a while compared to cut flowers and other blooming plants.
+Whoever owns an orchid finds joy and excitement when the orchid blooms again after the first bloom is gone.
 That is the greatest gift of nature anyone can receive.

 © 2016 Kenna McHugh